ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-use-java-interoperability.md

 }
 ```

-Here, we’ve used four Java classes.
+Here, we've used four Java classes.
-org.yaml.snakeyaml.Yaml
+- org.yaml.snakeyaml.Yaml
 - `java.io.FileInputStream`
 - `java.io.InputStream`
 - `java.util.Map`

 You can see them in the imported class list.
 We encourage you to generate Ballerina bindings for these four classes as a start.

-Now, we’ll create the environment for our Ballerina program.
+Now, we'll create an environment for our Ballerina program.

 ### Step 2: Setup the Ballerina project
-This section assumes that you have already read the guide “How to Structure Ballerina Code”.
+This section assumes that you have already read the guide [How to Structure Ballerina Code](https://ballerina.io/v1-1/learn/how-to-structure-ballerina-code/).

 #### Create a Ballerina project
 ```sh